-Exam Access Arrangements Requests - guidance for students and parents 2018-19
+Exam Access Arrangements Requests-guidance for students and parents 2018-19

 If a young person has had EAAs at school, they will be invited to be reassessed during the first week of September before their courses start to see if they need the same arrangements for their Level 3 qualifications.
-EAAs at BHASVIC are based on assessments carried out by our own qualified assessors in accordance with the JCQ recommendations.
-We do not accept Educational Psychologists reports for this purpose.
+EAAs at BHASVIC are based on assessments carried out by our own qualified assessors in accordance with the Joint Council for Qualifications (JCQ) recommendations.
+We do not accept privately commissioned reports from Educational Psychologists for this purpose.

 Educational Institutions are required to follow tightly regulated guidelines with regard to EAAs.
-The regulation body is the Joint Council for Qualifications (JCQ).
+The regulation body is the Joint Council for Qualifications.
 The JCQ regulations for EAAs are updated annually and the college must adapt its criteria and methodology for assessing student entitlement to ensure compliance.
 This means that we cannot guarantee that a student will continue to receive the same EAAs they have had at school.

-If a student has had EAAs due to a long term sensory need or a medical or psychological condition, upon the receipt of appropriate evidence from a consultant, we will request a continuation of their EAAs for the duration of their studies at BHASVIC.
+If a student has had EAAs due to a long term sensory need or a medical or psychological condition, upon the receipt of appropriate evidence of a diagnosis from a consultant, we will request a continuation of their EAAs for the duration of their studies at BHASVIC.